lambdamikel/Busch-2090/README.md

 The leftmost digit of the FM1638 is used to display status (the original 2090 doesn't do that):

-H - Stopped
+- H  stopped
-A - Enter address
+- A  enter address
-P - Enter OP code
+- P  enter OP code
-r - running or entering / inspecting register via REG
+- r  running or entering / inspecting register via REG
-I - keypad input from user requested
+- I  keypad input from user requested

 Unlike the origin Busch Microtronic, this version uses blinking of LED digits to indicate cursor position.
 CCE key works a bit